 Role of the author during workshopping:

 While your work is being workshopped, you do not speak.
 Listen, take notes, roll our words around in your head to help you see your work from an outside perspective, and keep breathing.
 After the workshop has ended, if you feel strongly that you would like to make a comment about your work, or if you feel you need to answer a question or clarify an area of confusion, you may take a few minutes to the class.
 The instructor will ask you at the end of the workshop session if you would like to do this; feel free to simply thank the class for their comments and collect your copies.
+Note for online workshop sessions: Just as you would not speak during your workshop session in a classroom, you should not post responses during your workshop discussion until at least after everyone has posted their primary response to your work (your instructor will provide specific posting guidelines and due dates.)

 As the author, it is important to remember that once your work has been handed to us, it is now something separate from you, and we as readers will look at it in this way.
 For example, if you write a personal essay for the Creative Nonfiction cluster about something that has drastically impacted your life, you may hope to receive sympathy from us, or some form of confirmation that we appreciate your struggle or your perspective.
 We will of course be moved by the essay’s content; that is the nature of the form.
 But as workshoppers, we will be looking at the essay as a piece of writing.
 We will respond to the way it is written, the language, the structure.
 This is our task.
 Do not feel, as we comment on the misplaced second paragraph that was dreadfully hard for you to write, that we are minimizing the weight these words hold for you—just recognize our role, to see why that paragraph doesn't belong there, doesn't give the essay the effect that was intended.
 We, as writers, will work to illuminate areas for revision that you would not have been able to see on your own.
 Our goal is to help you make your essay even stronger than it is now, so that the life story you want to tell will be told in the most effective way.
 You can take our comments into consideration, and then make your own choices for your essay.
 But: you will have seen how others see your work.
 It's a useful, rare thing.
 Once you’re off on your own, sending your work out into the great literary journal abyss, you will get little, if any, indication as to why a piece was not accepted for publication.
 Grab this chance while you have it, with both hands, greedily.